MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/iapphostconfiglocationcollection-item-property.md

 ---
 title: "IAppHostConfigLocationCollection::Item Property"
-description: The IAppHostConfigLocationCollection::Item property ets a configuration location at the requested index from the current collection. ms.date: "10/07/2016" ms.assetid: 7752989d-a9b4-2c37-c4a3-886923b0e5f8
+description: The IAppHostConfigLocationCollection::Item property gets a configuration location at the requested index from the current collection. ms.date: "10/07/2016" ms.assetid: 7752989d-a9b4-2c37-c4a3-886923b0e5f8
 ---